 Rui Almeida has left his job with Troyes in Ligue 2 to take charge of recently relegated Caen.
 Almeida led Troyes to the play-offs in the French second tier with an outstanding end to the league campaign, losing just once after the turn of the year and notching eight successive wins ahead of a heart-breaking extra-time defeat to Lens last month.

 Almeida has signed a two-year contract with Caen, who were relegated from the top flight last term on the final day of the season.
 The 49-year-old, who speaks six languages, is a long-time assistant of Jesualdo Ferreira, having worked as number two with the veteran Portuguese manager at Panathinaikos, Sporting, Braga and Zamalek.
+Many will be waging on Caen bouncing straight back up under the guidanace of Almeida, although playing idn poker is another perhaps easier way to make cash online.

 Meanwhile, aspiring 38-year-old coach Ricardo Chéu has taken charge of Slovakian Europa League participants Spartak Trnava.
 The former Penafiel coach has been in Slovakia since January managing more modest outfit Senica, having previously been in Italy’s Serie C with Rieti.